How to Use Google Drive for iPad

 Thinking about uploading photos and videos to Google Drive?
 You should!
 It can be a great way to save some space on your iPad, backup some of your important media, and share with others.
 Here's how to do it.

-- Tap the big red "+" sign in the bottom right-hand corner.
+- Tap the big blue "+" sign in the bottom right-hand corner.

 - Now tap Upload.

-- If this is the first time you have done this, you will have to give Drive permission to access your Photos, so do that if you are prompted to do so.
+- If this is the first time you have done this in the app you will have to give Drive permission to access your Photos, so do that if you are prompted to do so.

 - Then, select the photos and or videos that you want to upload, and tap Upload.

-Alternatively, you can tap the "+" sign and select Use Camera.
+Alternatively, you can tap the plus sign and then Use Camera.
 This lets you take a new photo or video and have that uploaded straight to Google Drive as well as saving a copy to your iPad's Photos app.

 Using Your Drive Files in Other iPad Apps

-If you want to take a file from you Drive account and use it in another app on your iPad, you can, as long as you have an app that is compatible with that file type.
+If you want to take a file from you Drive account and use it in another app on your iPad, you absolutely can, so long as you have an app that is compatible with that file type you want to use.
 Here's what you need to do.

-- Tap the "i" icon on the file you want to use in another app.
+- Tap the three vertical dots on the file you want to use in another app.

 - Tap "Open in..." and choose the app you want to send the file to.